excellalabs/build-your-own-radar/README.md

 ### Building the radar

-Paste the URL in the input field on the home page.
+Paste the URL in the input field on the [radar homepage](https://radar.labsincubator.com).

 That's it!